Skip to content

 Explore the space with random_walk

-Next we'll scan this space sequentially using a grouped sampler to increase efficiency.
-The grouped sampler ensures we explore all the different benchmark configurations for a given vLLM deployment before creating a new deployment - minimising the need the number of deployment creations.
+Next, we'll scan this space sequentially using a grouped sampler to increase efficiency.
+The grouped sampler ensures we explore all the different benchmark configurations for a given vLLM deployment before creating a new deployment - minimizing the number of deployment creations.

 metadata: